Are VR headsets safe for the eye?

 Although VR headsets may raise worries about potential damage to our seeing, they can also improve it.
 A virtual reality (VR) headset may be used to enhance eye coordination, control of the hands and eyes, depth perception, and response time under the supervision of an eye care specialist.
 Additionally, someone with lazy eyesight (amblyopia) may benefit from using a VR headset properly since it will improve their visual acuity.
 Furthermore, VR headsets are restoring sight to patients with impaired eyesight.

 Coping with some confusion while experiencing or following a virtual reality engagement constitutes one of the facts of the whole thing.
 It affects players to varying degrees.
 When utilizing VR, those susceptible to motion sickness and vertigo will exhibit heightened symptoms of disorientation.
-However, if you play for too long sans a break, you risk being lost, as per the Eye Specialist.
+However, if you play for too long without a break, you risk being lost, as per the Eye Specialist.
 The level of confusion you will encounter also depends on the game you are playing, as per Eye Care Clinic.

 However, VR equipment may increase the likelihood of headaches &/or eye tiredness in kids and adults with these diseases.
 You ought to wear your glasses when utilizing a virtual reality headset if you need them to treat an eye condition or refractive defect.